Magnetohydrodynamic stability of magnetars in the ultrastrong field regime II: The crust: Physical implications

 \subsection{Domain formation and domain-formation heating}

 As discussed in previous studies of magnetized neutron star crusts~\citep{Blandford1982,Suh2010,Wang2013,Wang2016}, regions of parameter space where $\chi_n>1/(4\pi)$ are thermodynamically unstable to the formation of magnetic domains.
 This Shoenberg effect~\citep{Shoenberg1984} and the resulting Condon domains~\citep{Condon1966,Egorov2010} are well studied in laboratory settings.
 The resulting magnetic domain-forming regions are not composed of alternating domains of opposite magnetization as in ferromagnets.
-This fact has sometimes been obscured in the literature by the tendency to split the grand potential $\Omega$ and hence the magnetization derived from it into ``non-oscillatory'' and ``oscillatory'' parts, the latter of which is split into domains of opposite magnetization, but when added to the former the overall magnetization of neighbouring domains will differ but point in the same direction.
+This fact has sometimes been obscured in the literature by the tendency to split the grand potential $\Omega$ and hence the magnetization derived from it into ``non-oscillatory'' and ``oscillatory'' parts, the latter of which is split into domains of opposite magnetization, but when added to the former the overall magnetization of neighbouring domains will be aligned but have different magnitudes.

 In the unstable regions, the equilibrium configuration is found using the Maxwell construction for $H(B)$ at fixed $\mu_{\text{e}}$: $\mu_{\text{e}}$ must be held constant so that electrons can be exchanged between neighbouring domains without energy cost.
 Working at $T=0$ for simplicity, the equilibrium value of $H$ in the unstable region is found by finding the value of $H$ at which the thermodynamic potential